-Williams Kastner has an active Environmental Practice Group with extensive experience handling a broad range of matters including:
+Williams Kastner has an active Environmental Practice Group with extensive experience handling a broad range of matters, including:

 • Superfund and MTCA remedial actions